MemTest86 Technical Information

 MemTest86 cannot diagnose many types of PC failures.
 For example a faulty CPU that causes Windows to crash will most likely just cause MemTest86 to crash in the same way.Back to top

 The time required for a complete pass of MemTest86 will vary greatly depending on CPU speed, memory speed and memory size.
-MemTest86 executes indefinitely.
-The pass counter increments each time that all of the selected tests have been run.
+The pass counter increments after all of the selected tests have been run.
 Generally a single pass is sufficient to catch all but the most obscure errors.
 However, for complete confidence when intermittent errors are suspected testing for a longer period is advised.Back to top

 Memory Testing Philosophy